sisiyan/Kepler_CC_word/README.md

 * The word stemming function:
   Type http://0.0.0.0:5000/words/stem?input=test,tested,tests in your browser.
-  You will see the stemmed word for each input word:
+  You will see the stem word for each input word:

       { 0:	"test"
         1:	"test"